100 days money back

 DeutschFrancaiseSvenskaItalianoEspanol

-Sundials are among the oldest timekeepers in human history.
-Among the numerous models that have developed significantly differentiated over time, the most popular types of sundals are still popular timepieces today - even for your own home or garden.
+Sundials are among the oldest timepieces in human history.
+Among the numerous models that have developed in a clearly differentiated way over time, the most popular types of sundials are still popular timepieces today - also for your own home or garden.

-In general, the vertical sundials are mostly linear, flat surfaces that are attached to a wall or to a vertical bracket.
+In general, the vertical sundials are usually linear, flat surfaces that are attached to a wall or to a vertical support.
 The watch is then placed where the sun can hit it at a precisely calculated angle for most of the day.
-In the northern hemisphere of the Earth, this is the south wall of the building.
-Vertical sundials are the most common form, at least these days.
+This is the southern wall of the building in the northern hemisphere of the Earth.
+Vertical sundials are the most common form, at least nowadays.

-Horizontal sundials, as the name suggests, are horizontally oriented and are thus often installed on levels in the garden or in parks on unshaded areas.
-The clocks, which are now round, show the time throughout the day and do not have to be oriented to the south or the corresponding direction.
-These clocks only need to be placed flat on the ground at an exact angle to the earth's axis to ensure ideal legibility of the watch.
+Horizontal sundials are, as the name suggests, horizontally aligned and are thus often installed on levels in the garden or in parks on unshaded areas.
+The now round clocks show the time throughout the day and do not have to be oriented to the south or the corresponding direction.
+These clocks only need to be laid flat on the ground at an exact angle to the earth's axis to ensure ideal readability of the clock.

 In addition to the well-known variants that display the time via a wandering shadow, there are also those sundials that work according to the same principle via a point of light.
-In this case, a shadow is cast on the dial via a pinhole, which is broken by a single hole.
-This hole only allows enough light to pass through the aperture to tell the time via a point of light that travels across the dial with the time of day.
+In this case, a shadow is cast on the dial via a pinhole, which is broken through a single hole.
+This hole only allows so much light to pass through the aperture that the time is displayed via a point of light that travels across the dial with the time of day.

 In addition to the various styles, there are of course also different materials from which sundials are made.
 All these materials have one thing in common - the high weather resistance, which is necessary because these watches are intended for outdoor use.
-Stone sundials and metal sundials are the most common models that have proven themselves for a long time.
+Sundials made of stone and sundials made of metal are the most widespread models that have proven themselves for a long time.

 HiddenGarantie